Laserblast: Reception

 Laserblast has received largely negative reviews, and consistently ranks among the Bottom 100 list of films on the Internet Movie Database.
 A 1978 critique in The Review of the News said, "The only thing eerie about Laserblast is the thought that the people who made this loser are still running around loose."
 In the review, Laserblast was described as "an incomprehensible blending" of popular recent films like Star Wars and Close Encounters of the Third Kind, with a script that was "so disordered we could not be certain that the reels were being run in proper sequence".
 It also criticized the props, particularly the laser gun, which they compared to a cereal box prize.
-A review by Variety magazine said that the special effects were decent, but that the script "has more holes than the laser-ravaged landscape."
-Janet Maslin of The New York Times said that Kim Milford's performance was dull and that the script included plot-holes and inconsistencies.
-The Los Angeles Times critic Linda Gross said that the script lacked "credibility, psychological motivation and narrative cohesiveness", although she praised Terry Bowen's cinematography, saying it "effectively captures the ambience of desert small-town life."
+A review by Variety magazine said that the special effects were decent, but that the script "has more holes than the laser-ravaged landscape".
+Janet Maslin of The New York Times said that Kim Milford's performance was dull and that the script included plot holes and inconsistencies.
+The Los Angeles Times critic Linda Gross said that the script lacked "credibility, psychological motivation and narrative cohesiveness", although she praised Terry Bowen's cinematography, saying it "effectively captures the ambience of desert small-town life".
 It was described as one of the worst films of the year in the book The Golden Turkey Awards.

 Literary critic John Kenneth Muir thought that the script had many plot holes which left many unanswered questions, and that there was "little effort to forge a coherent story out of the mix".
 New York Daily News writer David Bianculli described Laserblast as "numbingly bad".
 In The Encyclopedia of Science Fiction Movies, Phil Hardy describes it as "a wholly unimaginative film", adding, "Even the non-stop series of exploding cars becomes monotonous in the hands of director Rae."
 The Time Out Film Guide described Laserblast as a rip-off of Strange Case of Dr. Jekyll and Mr. Hyde, and said that Billy's reign of destruction seemed random and senseless, rather than driven by plot or characterization.
 The review called the film "the epitome of what Frank Zappa once hymned as 'cheapness'".
-The Globe and Mail writer Robert Martin called the script inept, said that Steve Neill's make-up effects were "frightful rather than frightening", and said that Cheryl Smith could "barely talk, let alone act".
+The Globe and Mail writer Robert Martin called the script inept, said that Steve Neill's makeup effects were "frightful rather than frightening", and said that Cheryl Smith could "barely talk, let alone act".
 Martin also stated that the film was pulled from a Toronto theater after showing for one week.